Few-Nucleon Systems: Notes about the Status and Results of Investigations: Introduction

 From the physical standpoint, to describe the nucleon system, one must know the nucleon properties and inter-nucleonic forces.
 The world constants and nucleon properties are known within sufficient accuracy, while inter-nucleonic forces are complicated in character and are known to a less accuracy.
 Unlike the atom, these forces cannot be described by the 1/$r^2$ ratio (where r is the distance between nucleons) or by more complicated expressions like the Woods-Saxon potential \cite{1}.
 The distinctive feature of inter-nucleonic forces is that they depend not only on the distance {\it r}, but also on the quantum configuration of the nucleon system, which is determined by the orbital momentum {\it L}, spin {\it S} and isospin {\it T} of this system.

 The {\it NN} potential can be determined phenomenologically from the experimental data on the ground state of the two-nucleon system and on the elastic ({\it p,p}), ({\it n,p}) and ({\it n,n}) scattering at nucleon energies up to 500 MeV.
 At higher nucleon energies, nonelastic processes come into play, and the potential approach becomes inapplicable.
 However, the data about the inter-nucleonic forces in this nucleon energy region are sufficient for the description of nucleus ground state, and also of nuclear reactions up to the meson-producing threshold.
 Nowadays, Argonne AV18 \cite{2} and CD-Bonn \cite{3} appear to be the most accurate potentials.
 In the construction of the charge-dependent CD-Bonn potential in the range of laboratory-system nucleon energies up to 350 MeV, 2932 ({\it p,p})- and 3058 ({\it n,p})- scattering data were used.
 Adjustable expressions were derived on the basis of the meson model of strong interaction of nucleons.
-Into the account were taken the $\pi$, $\eta$, $\rho$, $\omega$ -one-meson-exchange contribution, $\sigma$- one-boson-exchange, 2$\pi$ -exchange, including $\Delta$-isobar configurations, and of the $\pi \gg \sigma$($E2^3{\rm D}_2$), then we have

-From the phase analysis of elastic (p,$^3$He) scattering Murdoch {\it et al.} \cite{70} have determined the phase difference to be $\delta(^3{\rm S}_1) - \delta(^3{\rm D}_1)>90^0$.
-Therefore, the both components in the numerator of expression (8) enter with the minus sign, and the coefficient $\alpha$ must be negative.
+Into the account were taken the $\pi$, $\eta$, $\rho$, $\omega$ -one-meson-exchange contribution, $\sigma$- one-boson-exchange, 2$\pi$ -exchange, including $\Delta$-isobar configurations, and of the $\pi \gg \sigma$($E2^3{\rm D}_2$), then we have { } From the phase analysis of elastic (p,$^3$He) scattering Murdoch {\it et al.} \cite{28} have determined the phase difference to be $\delta(^3{\rm S}_1) - \delta(^3{\rm D}_1)>90^0$.
+Therefore, the both components in the numerator of expression (6) enter with the minus sign, and the coefficient $\alpha$ must be negative.